zama1024/DOMinator/README.md

 `$d` is most commonly used to select elements with CSS selectors.  `$d("div")` returns a `DOMNodeCollection` object which is an object custom to the DOMinator library that is an array of `HTMLElement`s.

-`$d` can also be used to create `DOMNodeCollection` objects from unwrapped `HTMLElement`s giving these elements access to DOMDOMDOM methods.
+`$d` can also be used to create `DOMNodeCollection` objects from unwrapped `HTMLElement`s giving these elements access to DOMinator methods.

 The third use of `$d` takes in a string of HTML code, builds `HTMLElement`(s) from the code, and then wraps the `HTMLElement`(s) in a `DOMNodeCollection` object.